svenstaro/miniserve/README.md

 - darkhttpd: Not easily available on Windows and it's not as easy as download and go.
 - Python built-in webserver: Need to have Python installed, it's low performance, and also doesn't do correct MIME type handling in some cases.
 - netcat: Not as convenient to use and sending directories is [somewhat involved](https://nakkaya.com/2009/04/15/using-netcat-for-file-transfers/).

+## Releasing

+This is mostly a note for me on how to release this thing:

+- Update version in `Cargo.toml`.
+- `git commit` and `git tag -s`, `git push`.
+- `cargo publish`
+- Releases will automatically be deployed by Travis.
+- Update AUR package.